clivetong/Talks/GolemCloud/README.md

 ### [Big Idea: much complexity stems from the fact that programs can fail half way through](https://www.youtube.com/watch?v=sDIXdVjJFN8&t=170s)

-- Reliable, scalable, stateful, distributed systems need to account for (infrastructure) failure (for example, hardware failures/machine restarts/config changes/application code updates, network issues)
+- Reliable, scalable, stateful, distributed systems need to account for (infrastructure) failure (for example, hardware failures/machine restarts/config changes/application code updates/network issues)
-- This leads to complexity of application which use patterns like event sourcing and use shared databases to store state
+- This leads to complexity in applications which use patterns like event sourcing and use shared databases to store state

 ---